-Abstract
+Abstract.
 A new boundary detection approach for shape modeling is presented.
 It detects the global minimum of an active contour model's energy between two points.
-Initialization is made easier and the curve cannot be trapped at a local minimum by spurious edges.
+Initialization is made easier and the curve is not trapped at a local minimum by spurious edges.
 We modify the "snake" energy by including the internal regularization term in the external potential term.
-Our method is based on the interpretation of the snake as a path of minimal length in a Riemannian metric, or as a path of minimal cost.
-We then make use of a new efficient numerical method to find the shortest path which is the global minimum of the energy among all paths joining the two end points.
+Our method is based on finding a path of minimal length in a Riemannian metric.
+We then make use of a new efficient numerical method to find this shortest path.

-It is shown that the proposed energy, though based only on a potential integrated along the curve, has a regularization effect like snakes.
+It is shown that the proposed energy, though based only on a potential integrated along the curve, imposes a regularization effect like snakes.
 We explore the relation between the maximum curvature along the resulting contour and the potential generated from the image.

-The method is extended to closed contours, given only one point on the objects' boundary by using a topology-based saddle search routine.
+The method is capable to close contours, given only one point on the objects' boundary by using a topology-based saddle search routine.

 We show examples of our method applied to real aerial and medical images.